Mitsubishi Transmission Level Fluid Check

 - Stop the vehicle and repeat steps 2 to 5.
 Since the transmission fluid has warmed up, if you follow the procedure above, the transmission fluid temperature should now be in the 70 − 80°C range.
 When you check the transmission fluid level, it should be between the MIN and MAX marks with H in the middle.
 H stands for hot.

 - If the transmission fluid level is low, add the recommended Mitsubishi transmission fluid level noted in your owner’s manual.

 If the transmission fluid smells burned, it can indicate internal transmission wear or a faulty torque converter.
 Replacing transmission fluid and filter can sometimes fix the problem, but there is no guarantee.

 Do not overfill the transmission fluid level above the maximum mark, as this can cause transmission issues.
-In fact, Mitsubishi's automatic transmissions are susceptible to transmission fluid levels.
-Low transmission fluid can cause slipping, while high transmission fluid can cause erratic shifting and damage to the transmission internal components.
+Mitsubishi’s automatic transmissions are susceptible to transmission fluid levels.
+Low transmission fluid can cause slipping, while high transmission fluid can cause erratic shifting and damage to the transmission’s internal components.

-Should you check Mitsubishi transmission fluid level with the engine running?
+Should you check the Mitsubishi transmission fluid level with the engine running?